 How to get a Visa for Bali

-In the past, getting visa to Bali was not as easy as it is today.
-Today there are over 140 countries that are visa exempt, this means that upon arrival you can get a stamp into the country without a problem.
-This doesn’t mean that your country is one on the 140 countries list, so make sure you check the list to see if you are on it. in 2016 the president of Australia signed a contract allowing Australians to not need visa as well.
-Even though your country gets approved on arrival, the major difference is the time you are allowed to stay in country.
-The problem we ran into is that i am from the US and Tah is from Thailand.
-With me being from the USA, i was allowed to stay in total of 60 days in Bali but that’s not always the case.
-Tah had to leave and fly back in by the 30 day mark and wasn’t allowed to stay longer than that.
+In the past, getting a visa to Bali was not as easy as it is today.
+Today there are over 140 countries that are visa-exempt, this means that upon arrival you can get a stamp into the country without a problem.
+This doesn’t mean that your country is one of the 140 countries on the list, so make sure you check the list to see if you are on it.
+In 2016 the president of Australia signed a contract allowing Australians do not need a visa as well.
+Even though your country gets approved on arrival, the major difference is the time you are allowed to stay in the country.
+The problem we ran into is that I am from the US and Tah is from Thailand.
+With me being from the USA, I was allowed to stay in a total of 60 days in Bali but that’s not always the case.
+Tah had to leave and fly back in by the 30-day mark and wasn’t allowed to stay longer than that.

 Be culturally aware when traveling Bali

-Did you know most of Indonesian is Muslim but Bali itself is predominately Hindu?
+Did you know most Indonesian is Muslim but Bali itself is predominately Hindu?
 It is very well-known that the culture is strong in Bali, this means we should be culturally aware of our surroundings and the beliefs Balinese hold.
-We are guest in someone else’ country so just make sure you know what not to do.
+We are guests in someone else’s country so just make sure you know what not to do.
 Somethings to know that will make your trip easier would be that traveling on a Holiday is almost impossible.
 The streets become so packed with traffic and celebrations that getting from A to B is not even thought of.
-Also Balinese do take well to people that loose their temper.
-What i mean is if you cant control your anger they will lose respect for you instantly.
+Also, the Balinese do take well to people that lose their temper.
+What I mean is if you can’t control your anger they will lose respect for you instantly.
 Make sure you always take a deep breath and try and solve issues in a calm and polite way.

 Best way to get around Bali

 Transportation in Bali can be very inexpensive.
-When it come to getting around, the most popular and easiest way would most likely be scooter.
+When it comes to getting around, the most popular and easiest way would most likely be a scooter.
 Do you need a license to ride a scooter in Bali?
-The short response would be no. BUT the Cops do know that 90% of all tourist don’t have the correct paperwork, so they are making it their mission to stop you when they can and line their pockets with some nice Rupiah.
-But in all seriousness just be careful and ride smart you will be fine.
+The short response would be no. BUT the Cops do know that 90% of all tourists don’t have the correct paperwork, so they are making it their mission to stop you when they can and line their pockets with some nice Rupiah.
+In all seriousness just be careful and ride smart you will be fine.
 If you are stopped it will only cost you around $5 USD and they will send you on your way.
 Back to the cost, when we were in Bali we had two options.
 Rent a scooter or rent a car/driver every day.
 Even though you can get a car and driver for around 250K Rupiah ($17.18 USD) a day.
-The most cost effective way would be to rent a scooter for around 400K Rupiah (27.49) monthly.
+The most cost-effective way would be to rent a scooter for around 400K Rupiah (27.49) monthly.

 How to get the best deals